Captainmorgan37/AirSprint-Tools/docs/FL3XX-report-automation-plan.md

 - **Implementation:** `_build_upgrade_workflow_validation_report` focuses on legacy categories (`E550`, `E545`), fetches leg details by booking reference, parses planning notes for CJ upgrade labels, and outputs the booking/tail summary along with metadata describing inspection totals.
 - **Follow-up:** Extend the matchers if additional upgrade note formats or aircraft families need coverage.

-## 16.1.10 Upgraded Flights Report (Pending)
+## 16.1.10 Upgraded Flights Report (Implemented)
-- **Current Capability:** We can already retrieve candidate legs via workflow labels and general note text, but the automation cannot yet differentiate between requested and assigned aircraft or validate the upgrade rationale.
-- **Required Inputs:**
-  - Field(s) indicating the originally requested aircraft type vs. the assigned tail/equipment.
-  - Precise location of the upgrade rationale/billable-hours notes, including any formatting requirements.
-  - Business rules that describe a "proper" upgrade so we can flag exceptions.
-- **Next Steps:** Once these inputs are mapped, extend normalisation to capture them and implement validations similar to 16.1.9, generating notifications for the relevant time window.
+- **Current Capability:** `_build_upgrade_flights_report` lists every upgrade workflow leg, displaying the booking reference, requested vs. assigned equipment transition, booking notes, and any missing quote identifier warnings.
+The report metadata now captures which workflow labels were inspected, how many legs were considered upgrade candidates, and whether quote identifiers or booking references were missing.
+- **Required Inputs:** Legs must surface an upgrade-oriented workflow label (e.g., `workflowCustomName` containing "upgrade"), the quote identifier (so we can fetch booking notes and requested types), and ideally the booking reference directly on the flight payload.
+When either identifier is absent the leg still appears, but the metadata will highlight the missing field counts for troubleshooting.
+- **Next Steps:** Monitor for new upgrade workflow variants and extend validation heuristics as additional business rules are introduced.
+Review the metadata summaries if the report ever renders empty to confirm whether upgrade-labelled workflows were present in the fetch window.

 ## 16.1.11 FBO Disconnects (Pending)
 - **Current Capability:** The normalised payload already exposes airports and timestamps, allowing us to match legs operating from the same field.